crnorthc/omega-trading/README.md

 # Omega Trading
-A simulated trading web app.
+A web app for simulated trading.

 ## GitHub